Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Learning-based Robust Control and Estimation

 If $\exists C_{nn},L_{m} \in \mathbb{R}_{\geq 0}$ \st{} the following relation holds:

-where $\vartheta_{x_i}=\partial \vartheta/\partial x_i$, $\vartheta_{x_i x_j}=\partial^2 \vartheta/(\partial x_i\partial x_j)$, and the arguments $(x;W_{sn})$ are omitted for notational simplicity, then we have $\|\mathcal{M}\| \leq \overline{m}$ and $\|\partial^2\mathcal{M}/(\partial x_i\partial x_j)\|\leq L_{m},~\forall x_i,x_j$, where $\mathcal{M}$ defines the NCM of the CV-STEM contraction metric given by $M(x)$ of Definition~\ref{Def:NCM}.
+where $\vartheta_{x_i}=\partial \vartheta/\partial x_i$, $\vartheta_{x_i x_j}=\partial^2 \vartheta/(\partial x_i\partial x_j)$, and the arguments $(x;W_{sn})$ are omitted for notational simplicity, then we have $\|\mathcal{M}\| \leq \overline{m}$ and $\|\partial^2\mathcal{M}/(\partial x_i\partial x_j)\|\leq L_{m},~\forall x_i,x_j$, where $\mathcal{M}$ defines the NCM of the CV-STEM contraction metric given by $M(x)$ of Definition~\ref{DEF:Def:NCM}.
 The latter inequality implies $\mathcal{M}_{x_i}=\partial M/\partial x_i,~\forall i$ is indeed Lipschitz continuous with 2-norm Lipschitz constant $L_m$. \end{theorem} \begin{proof} See~\cite{nscm}. \end{proof} \fi

-\begin{example} Let us demonstrate how having the Lipschitz condition on $\partial M/\partial x_i$ in Theorem~\ref{Thm:robuststochastic} would affect the NCM-based control and estimation performance.
+\begin{example}{Rocket Autopilot}{ex:rocket} Let us demonstrate how having the Lipschitz condition on $\partial M/\partial x_i$ in Theorem~\ref{THM:Thm:robuststochastic} would affect the NCM-based control and estimation performance.
 We consider a rocket autopilot problem perturbed by stochastic disturbances as in~\cite{nscm}, the unperturbed dynamics of which is depicted in Fig.~\ref{rocket_model} and given as follows, assuming that the pitch rate $q$ and specific normal force are available as a measurement via rate gyros and accelerometers~\cite{doi:10.2514/3.20997,doi:10.2514/6.1997-3641}:

 where $C(M) = p_0M^2S$, $\phi_z(\varphi,M)=0.7(a_n\varphi^3+b_n\varphi|\varphi|+c_n(2+M/3)\varphi)$, $\phi_m(\varphi,M)=0.7(a_m\varphi^3+b_m\varphi|\varphi|-c_m(7-8M/3)\varphi)$, $\bar{d}_n=0.7d_n$, $\bar{d}_m=0.7d_m$, $(a_n,b_n,c_n,d_n)$ and $(a_m,b_m,c_m,d_m)$ are given in~\cite{doi:10.2514/6.1997-3641}, and the notations are defined in Table~\ref{tab:notations_rocket}.
-Since this example explicitly takes into account stochastic perturbation, the spectrally-normalized DNN of Definition~\ref{Def:SN} is used to guarantee the Lipschitz condition of Theorem~\ref{Thm:robuststochastic} by Lemma~\ref{Thm:SNneuralnet}.
+Since this example explicitly takes into account stochastic perturbation, the spectrally-normalized DNN of Definition~\ref{DEF:Def:SN} is used to guarantee the Lipschitz condition of Theorem~\ref{THM:Thm:robuststochastic} by Lemma~\ref{lemma:SNneuralnet}.